 As a parent, you want your child to be happy.
 It began when they were infants, and it hasn’t changed.
 And for some students about to head to college, happiness may mean learning to love their second choice college.
 They may need your help understanding how to do that

-Some research is also suggesting, however, that where your student attends school is going to matter less than her attitude and her actions once she gets there.
+Some research is also suggesting, however, that where your student attends school is going to matter less than their attitude and actions once they get there.

 What can I do to help my student make the adjustment?